4c75636173/pier-sdk-javascript/docs/AntecipacaoApi.md

 <a name="efetivarAntecipacaoUsingPOST"></a>
 # **efetivarAntecipacaoUsingPOST**
-> AntecipacaoResponse efetivarAntecipacaoUsingPOST(idConta, id, quantidadeParcelas)
+> AntecipacaoResponse efetivarAntecipacaoUsingPOST(idConta, id, quantidadeParcelas, opts)

 Faz a efetiva\u00C3\u00A7\u00C3\u00A3o da antecipa\u00C3\u00A7\u00C3\u00A3o